 Angel Heart Medical Fund

-Only a lonely heart knows how the heartbreak grows and grows; how long does it take before the heartbreak goes?
+Only a lonely heart knows how heartbreak grows and grows.
+How long does it take before the heartbreak goes?
 You do not know what pain is until you have been there.
-Loretta Lyn, Emmylou Harris, Dolly Parton, and Minnie Pearl can ALL sing a song of heartbreak because they HAVE been there.
-They have been through so many heartbreaking changes in the last few weeks.
+Loretta Lynn, Emmylou Harris, Dolly Parton and Minnie Pearl can ALL sing a song of heartbreak because they have been there.
+These pups have been through so many heartbreaking changes in the last few weeks.

-Just recently their owner passed away.
+Their owner passed away recently.
 Since the family did not wish to keep them, they were taken to a local shelter.
 Time was their enemy at the shelter, and they faced certain death due to overcrowding.
-These four little girls did not even have a chance, but they were saved from euthanasia within seconds of their lives by a wonderful volunteer.
-It was then discovered that THREE of these wonderful dogs were high-heartworm positive, and they still need to be spayed!
+These four little girls had no chance, until they were saved from euthanasia within seconds of their lives by a wonderful volunteer.
+Three of these wonderful dogs were high-heartworm positive, and needed to be spayed.

-Now Fuzzy Friends Rescue has reached out to help these little ladies make their way to a new place in this world.
+Fuzzy Friends Rescue reached out to help these little ladies make their way to a new place in this world.
 We healed their broken hearts with love and care.
-With your help we were able to give all three girls the treatment needed that ride their bodies of their terrible heartworms.
+With your help, we were able to give all three girls the treatment needed to rid their bodies of their terrible heartworms.
 We have had a record number of heartworm positive dogs pass through our doors, and it puts an immense weight on our financial resources.

-For some time the staff at Fuzzy Friends had seen and heard about a dog running loose in the area.
-It had been seen running around the dam and in the soccer fields.
-Animal Control had been called in attempt to help catch the dog, but they were unable to.
-One day an employee thought they might have seen the dog in the soccer field.
+The staff at Fuzzy Friends had seen and heard about a dog running loose in the area.
+He had been spotted running around the dam and through the soccer fields.
+Animal Control was called in to help catch the dog, but they were unable to do so.
+One day, an employee thought they might have seen the dog in the soccer field.
 Determined to catch this poor soul, the staff sat out a live trap.

-Luck was on our side and the hungry, helpless soul found his way into the trap baited with food.
-It was a cold and raining day, but it would be his last out doors in long time.
-The staff checked the trap and they were elated to see that they had caught him.
-Their joy, however, was short lived.
+Luck was on our side.
+The hungry, helpless dog found his way into the trap baited with food.
+It was a cold and rainy day, but it would be his last outdoors for a long time.
+When the staff returned to the trap, they were elated to see that they had caught him.
+Their joy was short lived.
 The dog needed help.